vinhhuy12/Admission-Chatbot/README.md

 AI-powered chatbot system for university admissions counseling using **LangGraph**, **LangChain**, **Elasticsearch**, and **React**.

+**Disclaimer:** This project was designed by a student and is for reference and learning purposes only.

 ## 📋 Features

 - ✅ Conversational AI using LangGraph workflow